climmg/bash_script/README.md

-This is a simple bash script that you can try to practice scripting using bash
+This is a simple bash script that you can try to practice bash scripting